Indiana State Road 28

-State Road 28 is an east–west road in central Indiana in the United States that crosses the entire state from east to west, covering a distance of about 153 mi and passing about 20 mi to the north of the state capitol of Indianapolis.
+State Road 28 is an east–west road in central Indiana in the United States that crosses the entire state from east to west, covering a distance of about 153 mi and passing about 20 mi to the north of the state capital of Indianapolis.

 Route description

-The western terminus of State Road 28 is at the Illinois state line where it continues the route of Illinois Route 119, about 7.5 mi west of West Lebanon.
-The eastern terminus is at the Ohio state line where Ohio State Route 571 continues the route, near State Road 32 in the border-town of Union City.
+The western terminus of State Road 28 is at the Illinois state line, where it continues the route of Illinois Route 119, about 7.5 mi west of West Lebanon.
+The eastern terminus is at the Ohio state line, where Ohio State Route 571 continues the route, near State Road 32 in the border-town of Union City.
 For most of its length it is an undivided two-lane road which mainly travels through flat, open farm land, avoiding the hillier and more wooded areas that begin not far to the south.
 It is divided for about 1 mi just west of Frankfort, where it passes the Frankfort Municipal Airport.

 State Road 28 has concurrencies with four U.S. routes, as well as four other Indiana state roads; these are described below.